csu-nvs/s23-syllabus/README.md

 Just as you expect the instructor to grade your coursework in a fair and timely fashion, the instructor expects you to take the CSU course feedback seriously.
-Feedback is typically collected during the *two weeks before finals week*.
+Feedback is typically collected near the end of the course.

-As an encouragement to participate in the course feedback, the instructor will monitor the overall response rate via Canvas -- if the overall response rate reaches 100%, *all* students in the class will receive bonus points worth 50% of a homework assignment.

 Your feedback is important!
 The instructor will read all of your comments, and use them to help improve the course/teaching in the future.
 Rather than simply leaving a numeric rating, please describe your rating in words -- for example, a high score without any indication of what you enjoyed/gained from the class is great but not particularly informative, and a low score without any indication of what went wrong in the class will not help the instructor improve.